luukfroling/Broekzakdemos-repobased/content/Light.md

 Think of something to illustrate the different nature of eye cells in the center and at the periphery of the retina.
 The periphery is much more sensitive, protecting eyes against insects, etc. Students will volunteer their stories.
 UNCLEAR

 ## Optical illusions
 Photocopy the famous pictures of parallel lines which do not seem parallel, Escher's art work, Gestalt pictures, etc. onto transparencies and that are ten little demo's right there.
-Or google on optical illusions and put them on your classroom beamer <http://www.optics4kids.org/home/content/illusions/)>.
+Or google on optical illusions and put them on your classroom beamer.
+See for instance [optics4kids](https://www.optics4kids.org/optical-illusions).

 ##  Diffraction
 If you or your classroom is equipped with a laser pointer, then possibilities for experiments are endless: hairs, holes, slits, reflection, refraction, diffraction, scattering from dust.